CAIDA/bgpstream-docker/README.md

 # BGPStream Docker files

 BGPStream docker images are designed for easy development, and deployment of projects using `libbgpstream` and `pybgpstream` within a dockerized environment.
 Users can use this image as an base image to develop and deploy their own software based on BGPStream without worrying about the environment setup.
-Users can also try out useful tools bundled with BGPStream such as `bgpreader` directly using the docker image with a simple one-liner provided users have Docker environment setup.
+Users can also try out useful tools bundled with BGPStream such as `bgpreader` directly using the docker image with a simple one-liner provided users have the Docker environment set up.

 # Installation